 - Trainings take sales reps away from, not help them with, their daily work – Field sales reps especially need completely mobile solutions to allow for complete productivity, on or offline, on any device.

-- Your learning system is only available on certain machines – One machine, or one type of machine, can’t possibly scale to enable effective learning for an entire sales team, especially in a BYOD environment.
-To promote retention and engagement, sales reps should be able to access JIT, or just-in-time, learning whenever and wherever they work most.
+- Your learning system is only available on certain machines - One machine, or one type of machine, can’t possibly scale to enable effective learning for an entire sales team, especially in a BYOD environment.
+To promote retention and engagement, sales reps should be able to access just-in-time microlearning whenever and wherever they work most, whether that's on an iPad at home or on their smartphone in their car.

 - Your training curriculums aren’t scalable as your team grows – Though one-size-fits-all trainings are more manageable, they aren’t a long-term solution to scale.
-Adaptive learning curriculums are the key – more personalization without more work on the part of the administrator.
+Adaptive learning curriculums are the key – more personalization without more work on the part of the administrator thanks to AI and machine learning.

 - You can only deliver certain types of content (i.e. only PDFs) – Interactive content is the best tool for engagement, but traditional LMS’s only support very basic content types like PDFs and images.
-Modern learning platforms can present any type of content to learners, and in a way that will best allow for retention.
+Modern learning platforms can present any type of content to learners and even measure how they engaged with it.

 - Your trainings are all classroom-style – There is definitely a time and place for classroom-style training.
 However, the most effective curriculums are available whenever a salesperson may need them.